1939 Auckland Rugby League season: 4th Grade

 Gillett Cup Won jointly by City Rovers and Mount Albert United who drew 11–11 in the final on October 14.
 City won the knockout competition beating North Shore though the actual score was not reported.
-Newmarket played in a preliminary round, then did not play again until June 10 when they properly joined the competition.
-R.V. withdrew midseason, while Newton played in the opening round and then randomly again mid season.
+Newmarket 3rd Grade team was transferred into the 4th Grade in early June after struggling in the higher grade.
+R.V. withdrew mid-season, while Newton played in the opening round and then randomly again mid season.